matthewfeickert-talks/talk-atlas-susy-workshop-2023/talk.md

 .kol-1-2[
 .large[
 * The "Les Houches guide to reusable ML models in LHC analyses" guidelines (forthcoming) advocates
+   - As ML becomes increasingly a core part of analysis workflow also important to preserve the workflows
    - Use of open source machine learning framework
    - Serialize ML model in preservation format for inference (e.g. [ONNX](https://onnx.ai/), [lwtnn](https://github.com/lwtnn/lwtnn))
-   - Improved definitions and documentation of all input and output variables for ML model
-   - Leverage validated analysis code implementation (e.g.`rivet` or `SimpleAnlaysis`) ]
+]
 ]
 .kol-1-2[